Era 3 Learning Overview

 How do we accomplish this new mission?

-Success in meeting and measuring these outcomes will not occur through the current approaches to education, such as the use of standardized test scores and traditional tests to measure success, an early childhood emphasis on teaching discrete reading, language arts and math skills, cutbacks to enrichment programs and the arts, and fragmented, “coverage”, textbook based instruction in the upper grades.
+Success in meeting and measuring these outcomes will not occur through the current approaches to education, such as the use of standardized test scores and traditional tests to measure success; an early childhood emphasis on teaching discrete reading, language arts and math skills; cutbacks to enrichment programs and the arts; and fragmented, “coverage”, textbook based instruction in the upper grades.

-school cultures and learning environments;
+Creates success-oriented school organizations, cultures and learning environments;

 P1010374